Layover at Ezeiza International Airport (EZE)

 1. Buenos Aires Downtown is always a good idea

 Even though Buenos Aires is much more than its central districts, visiting downtown is a sure bet.
 You will get a first taste of the city’s ambiance and have access to many sights as well.
-Depending on the available time, you can opt for one or more attractions lying in the area:
+Depending on the available time, you can opt for one or more attractions in the area:

 • Casa Rosada: the “pink house” located on one side of the square is the presidential palace.
 If you have in mind the distinctive scene when Evita Perón stands on the balcony, you’ll be thrilled to know not only that this same balcony lies in that building but that you are also able to visit it if you follow a tour of the building!